Affiliate links on Android Authority may earn us a commission. Learn more.

 How to set up a personal hotspot

 Toggle on Allow Others to Join.
-This activates the hotspot.
-If you want to have the hotspot for your own private use only, enter a password in the Wi-Fi Password field, and keep it secret.
+This activates your hotspot.
+If you want to keep the connection for private use only, enter a password in the Wi-Fi Password field.
+We strongly recommend this, since you might otherwise find people hijacking your bandwidth in public.

 How to share your personal hotspot via Family Sharing

-Once you have activated your personal hotspot, you can share it with members of your family via iCloud and Family Sharing.
-For this, you obviously need to be signed up for Family Sharing.
-When you have done this, a Family Sharing option will appear on the Personal Hotspot screen.
+Once you’ve activated your personal hotspot, you can share it with members of your family via iCloud and Family Sharing.
+For this, you obviously need to be signed up for Family Sharing, which supports up to five other people with their own Apple IDs.
+When you’re ready, a Family Sharing option will appear on the Personal Hotspot screen.
 Tap it, and you’ll see the members of your family plan.
 Select which ones can have access to your personal hotspot.
-They can either have automatic access or be approved each time they request access.
+They can either have automatic access, or be approved each time they request access, which is probably safer for your data plan.

 How to change your personal hotspot password

-Changing the personal hotspot password is extremely simple.
-On the hotspot settings page, tap Wi-Fi Password.
-You will then be brought to this screen.
-Tap the X icon to the right to delete the current password, and enter your new one.
-Then tap Done.
+Changing a hotspot’s password is extremely simple.
+In the Personal Hotspot menu, tap Wi-Fi Password.
+You’ll be brought to this screen, where you can tap the X icon to delete the current password and enter your new one.
+When you’re finished, tap Done.

 How to connect to an iPhone’s personal hotspot

-To connect to a personal hotspot on another device, ensure that Wi-Fi is enabled first of all.
-Then click the Wi-Fi logo, drop down the list of available Wi-Fi networks, and the Personal Hotspot should be at the top of the list.
-Select it, and it will connect.
-If you are not logged into the same iCloud account, you will be asked for the password before it connects.
+On a Mac, click the Wi-Fi logo to drop down the list of available Wi-Fi networks.
+Your Personal Hotspot should be at the top of the list.
+Select it, and you’ll be good to go if you’re logged into the same iCloud account.
+Otherwise, you’ll be asked for the password.

 Connecting via USB

-To connect via USB, connect your iPhone (or another iOS device with a personal hotspot) to the device requiring internet.
-On the receiving device, open the Network settings and select your hotspot connection.
+To connect via USB, simply use an appropriate Lightning-to-USB cable to connect your iPhone to the device requiring internet (that may switch to USB-C to USB-A/C with the iPhone 15).
+On the receiving device, open network settings and select your hotspot connection.

 Connecting via Bluetooth